 - Chute base width no greater than 1.0 m.

 - Chute depth no greater than 0.5 m.

 - Flow depth no greater to 0.3 m.

 - Chute slope to suit location.

 - Chute with 1:3 side slopes.

-- Well-graded rock size with D{50} 250 mm diameter with underlying geofabric.
+- Well-graded rock size with D50 250 mm diameter with underlying geofabric.

-- Rock lining thickness 400 - 500 mm preferred.
+- Rock lining thickness 400-500 mm preferred.

-- Flat apron 3.0 - 6.0 m long at chute outlet for scour protection (Figure 44).
+- Flat apron 3.0-6.0 m long at chute outlet for scour protection (Figure 48).

-Figure 40 An incising V-drain outlet (left) and rock chute (right) at the same location to control erosion incision.
+An incising V-drain outlet (top) and rock chute (bottom) at the same location to control erosion incision.

-Figure 41 Small rock chutes at diversion drain outlets can prevent gully head-cutting upstream into drains.
+Small rock chutes at diversion drain outlets can prevent gully head-cutting upstream into drains.

-Figure 42 Failed rock stabilisation due to use of porous coarse rock (screened rock) in gully heads in dispersive soils.
-The gully head will seep and migrate around the rock unless a proper rock chute is shaped, layered and constructed (Figure 44).
+Ineffective rock stabilisation due to use of porous coarse rock (poorly-graded screened rock) dumped in gully heads in dispersive soils.
+The gully head will seep and migrate around the rock unless a proper rock chute is shaped, layered and constructed (Figure 48).

-4.6.5 Large Gully Control
+4.7.6 Large Gully Control

 Larger gullies along unsealed road reserves and adjacent property require major reshaping and rock chutes to manage rainfall impact and the flow of water, otherwise gullies will redevelop and continue to grow.
+Large gully control could trigger capital works and will require RPEQ advice.
 The preferred treatments for larger gullies are:

-- Batter all the steep gully walls and profile to a stable slope and compact. - Install a flat-bottom rock chute from top to bottom of the flow path using large size rock with underlying filter rock over geofabric (Figure 44). - Adjust rock size to the catchment area, peak water discharge, and chute slope following standard hydraulic calculations (Keller 2003; Catchments and Creeks 2010). - Cover the side walls of the rest of the gully with rock mulch and leave to revegetate (Figure 43). - Water diversion banks may be needed for larger catchment areas to direct water into the chute and prevent water flowing over the sides of the gully. - Specialist engineering and geomorphology design advice from a Registered Professional Engineer or qualified expert should be sought for large rock chute design and control of larger gullies (Figure 45).
+- Batter all the steep gully walls and profile to a stable slope and compact. - Install a flat-bottom rock chute from top to bottom of the flow path using large size rock with underlying filter rock over geofabric (Figure 48). - Adjust rock size to the catchment area, peak water discharge, and chute slope following standard hydraulic calculations^{10, 23}. - Cover the side walls of the rest of the gully with rock mulch and leave to revegetate (Figure 47, Figure 48). - Water diversion banks may be needed for larger catchment areas to direct water into the chute and prevent water flowing over the sides of the gully. - Specialist engineering (RPEQ) and geomorphology design advice must be sought for large rock chute design and control of larger gullies (Figure 48).

-Figure 43 Rock chutes constructed at the outlets of road diversion drains to control gully erosion.
+Rock chutes constructed at the outlets of road diversion drains to control gully erosion.